mediadrop/mediadrop/doc/install/mac-os.rst

     /usr/local/share/python/virtualenv --no-site-packages  /path/to/venv

-Finally, we can activate this virtual environment, which we'll have to do when we're working with MediaCore, with the following command:
+Finally, we can activate this virtual environment, which we'll have to do when we're working with MediaDrop, with the following command:

 .. sourcecode:: bash